Château Laurier: Canadian National Railway 1923–1988

 When the Grand Trunk became part of the Canadian National Railway in 1923, the Château Laurier became one of CN's most important hotels.
-In addition to hotel guests, the Château Laurier has also served over the years as the home of two important Ottawa institutions.
-From July 1924 to October 2004, the seventh and eight floors at the top were home to the Canadian Broadcasting Corporation's local English- and French-language radio stations.
-Photographer Yousuf Karsh maintained his studio and residence at the Château Laurier for many years.
+In addition to serving hotel guests, the Château Laurier has also served over the years as the home of two important Ottawa institutions.
+From July 1924 to October 2004, the building housed the local English- and French-language radio stations of the Canadian Broadcasting Corporation (CBC) on the top seventh and eighth floors.
+Celebrated portrait photographer Yousuf Karsh maintained his studio and residence at the Château Laurier from 1972 to 1992.

 In 1929, a CA$6 million east wing addition by Montreal architect John Archibald and CN's architect John Schofield along Mackenzie Avenue added 240 rooms.
-Although the exterior of the addition was French-inspired, the interior lobby resembled an English or Scottish baronial hall with dark-oak panelling, a railed gallery overlooking the double-height space and trophies of the hunt.
+Although the exterior of the addition had a French-inspired design, the interior lobby resembled that of an English or Scottish baronial hall.
+It featured dark oak panelling, a railed gallery overlooking the double-height space, and trophies of the hunt.
 The lobby led to a convention hall, music room and gentlemen's lounge.
-The ballroom featured vaulted ceiling, columns and rich drapes.
+The ballroom featured a vaulted ceiling, columns and rich drapes.
 The ultra-modern kitchen was designed to cater to up to 5,000 people.
-The Jasper Tea Room designed by Edwin Holgate in 1929, featured Pacific Coast aboriginal art, columns carved into totem poles surrounding a dance floor, and lamps decorated with motifs of bears, eagles and crows.
+The Jasper Tea Room, designed by Edwin Holgate in 1929, featured Pacific Coast aboriginal art, columns carved into totem poles surrounding a dance floor, and lamps decorated with motifs of bears, eagles and crows.
 From 1929 to 1991, the Canadian Grill was a softly-lit and dark-panelled below-ground restaurant where diners ate the specialty, roast prime rib of beef au jus and danced to live music.

 In 1930, the hotel added a 60-foot (18 m) indoor pool in Art Deco style.
 In the 1930s and 1940s, the "therapeutic" spas offered electric therapy, ultra-violet ray lamps and alternate streams of hot and cold water to clients with nervous afflictions, polio or back problems.

 For years, the hotel thrived, playing host to royalty, heads of state, political figures, celebrities and members of Canada's elite.
 R. B. Bennett lived in a suite in the hotel during his term as Canadian prime minister, from 1930 to 1935.